aprilhong/bankchurn/README.md

 <img src="https://github.com/aprilhong/bankchurn/assets/78663820/c0ce1751-efc6-40a0-b4fc-a71ba539e619" width="350" >

 - Out of 10,000 customers, a little over 2,000 (20.37%) have churned.
 This means that the bank retains a bit less than 80% of its customers.
-- While a perfect 50-50 split between churning and retained customers is ideal, an 80-20 split is still considered workable for analysis.
+- While a perfect 50-50 split between churning and retained customers is ideal, an 80-20 split is still considered workable for the analysis.
 - This suggests that there's a good base of loyal customers to build on and target for further growth.

 #### `Age`

 <img src="https://github.com/aprilhong/bankchurn/assets/78663820/d693e2bd-97e4-4650-8ead-9b163d6581d3" width="350" >

-- While 30-40 year olds make up the largest age group,
+- While **30-40 year olds** make up the largest age group,
-- The highest number of exits (around 700) came from the 40-50 age bracket.
+- The highest number of exits (around 700) came from the **40-50 age** bracket.
 - This suggests a higher churn rate for customers over 40 compared to those under 40.

 Let's check the average customer balance across the age groups